In this post I’m going to walk through a Powerful Problem-Solving System I have used to…

-Do you see how simply matching a problem + an asset with a goal really opens up your mind?
+It’s easy to see that simply matching a problem + an asset with a goal really opens up someone’s mind.

 It takes away the clutter.
 It eases the pressure.
-It allows you to relax.
+It allows us to relax.
 The stress goes away.
-You’re focused on chunks.
-You’re eating the elephant, but it no longer looks overwhelming, intimidating or discouraging.
+We’re focused on chunks.
+We’re eating the elephant, but it no longer looks overwhelming, intimidating or discouraging.

-STEP 4 – Repeat for each step on your staircase
+STEP 4 – Repeat for each step on the staircase